rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > Answers to this question should be combined with whether the respondent has ever used Rust.

-### Rate how much the following statements are reasons which your team uses Rust at work.
+### Rate how much the following statements are reasons which your team uses Rust at work

 Type: matrix (optional)

 Statements:

 - For its performance (i.e., speed, memory footprint, etc.) characteristics
-- We need *precise control* over exactly how our software runs
+- We need precise control over exactly how our software runs
 - Its security and safety properties are important to us
 - It allows us to build relatively correct and bug free software
 - We find it enjoyable or fun to program in Rust
 - We already know Rust so it's our default choice
 - We find it easy to prototype with
 - We must interact with existing Rust code
-- Other (open response)

 Rating: